 Building and construction plans must be submitted to the THD for review prior to opening.
 The local building office may also require building plans to be submitted.
 Contact the local code/permit office on exact requirements.

-- The conversion of an existing structure for use as a food service establishment; or
+- An existing structure is converted into a food establishment; or

 Plan reviews are also required to be submitted on mobile food establishments.